-Meditation is an ancient practice that may date back to as early as 5000 BCE.1 Since this time, it has grown in popularity and form.
+Meditation is an ancient practice that may date back to as early as 5000 BCE.
+Since this time, it has grown in popularity and form.
 It is now used for everything from spiritual discovery to addiction recovery.
+The general benefits of meditation are well-documented.
+These benefits may include reducing stress and anxiety, improving sleep quality, and increasing self-awareness.

 Meditation Benefits in Addiction Recovery

 Whether you are still in rehab or you just left a residential treatment program, early recovery is stressful.
-Addiction cravings run high and there are always new challenges to face.
+Addiction cravings run high, and there are always new challenges to face.
 Meditating in addiction recovery allows you to set time aside to stop and relax.
-Some research has even shown that meditation can help make people become less reactive to stress as well as recover from stress more easily.2
+Some research has even shown that meditation can help people become less reactive to stress and recover from stress more easily.

 Boost Mental Well-Being